-- 2 cups about 6 oz shredded green cabbage
+- 2 cups (6 oz) green cabbage shredded

-- 16 pieces of Egyptian Falafel or 2lbs cooked protein, diced
+- 16 Falafel or 2lbs cooked protein, diced

 - Transfer the fried eggplant slices from the pan using a pair of tongs or a slotted spoon.
-Continue frying your next batch of slices.
-Before your next batch is removed from the oil, salt the slices that are draining on the sheet pan.
+Salt the slices that are draining on the sheet pan.
 Transfer the salted slices to a bowl.
 Continue frying, draining, and salting until all of the eggplant slices are cooked.

-- Add one to one-and-a-half cups of Tabbouleh (Bulgur Parsley Salad) to each bowl.
+- Add one to 1 1/2 cups of Tabbouleh (Bulgur Parsley Salad) to each bowl.

-- Follow those with the a generous handful of the fried eggplant slices and a half-cup of pomegranate arils, a quarter-cup of diced cucumber, and a half-cup of cabbage.
+- Follow with the a generous handful of the fried eggplant slices, 1/2 cup of pomegranate arils, 1/4 of diced cucumber, and 1/2 cup of shredded cabbage.

-- Pour a half-cup of Tahini Sauce onto each prepared bowl and sprinkle a quarter-cup of crumbled feta cheese on top of each.
+- Pour a 1/2 of Tahini Sauce onto each prepared bowl and sprinkle a 1/4 cup of crumbled feta cheese on top of each.

-- Slice the hard-boiled eggs and add one or two to each bowl.
-Top each bowl with a half cup of Amba Sauce.
+- Slice the hard-boiled eggs (if using) and add one or two to each bowl.
+Top each bowl with a 1/2 cup of Amba Sauce.

 - Finally, add four pieces of Egyptian Falafel to each bowl.
 Serve with a side of toasted pita bread and enjoy!